mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 ###############

 A fitting of the present peak position takes place in order to determine the detector angles.
-For preventing fitting of the present peak position, the property *BeamCentre* allows to provide a peak position.
+For preventing fitting of the present peak position, the property *LinePosition* allows to provide a peak position.
 A use case is to enter a direct peak position, which can be obtained from the direct beam workspaces sample logs, when the *Run* is a reflected beam.

-Alternatively, the properties *BraggAngle* and *DirectBeamPositionWorkspace* affect the pixel :math:'2\theta' angles.
-They map directly to the corresponding properties of :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`.
+Alternatively, the properties *TwoTheta* and *DirectBeamPosition* affect the pixel :math:'2\theta' angles.
+They the latter maps directly to the corresponding properties of :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`.

 Foreground and backgrounds
 ##########################